 Scotland is a nation of bakers, every family would have their own recipes and pass them down through the generations.

-This cake was mass-produced by the Keiller family and, like their famous marmalade, soon became a staple in homes throughout the UK.
+This Dundee cake was mass-produced by the Keiller family and, like their famous marmalade, soon became a staple in homes throughout the UK.
 Tradition dictates that the cake should only be decorated with whole almonds, icing is just not done!

 While Janet Keiller would flavour her cake with her own candied orange peel I have used the grated zest of a lemon for citrus flavour.